peterhinch/micropython_ir/README.md

 demodulates the 38KHz IR pulses and passes the demodulated pulse train to the microcontroller.
 The tested chip returns a 0 level on carrier detect, but the driver design should ensure operation regardless of sense.

+In my testing a 38KHz demodulator worked with 36KHz and 40KHz remotes, but this is obviously not guaranteed or optimal.

 The pin used to connect the decoder chip to the target is arbitrary but the test programs assume pin X3 on the Pyboard, pin 13 on the ESP8266 and pin 23 on